 An unconditional offer means that you have a place to study at the University of Surrey.

 A conditional offer means that you need to meet certain conditions before we can confirm your place.

 If you have a conditional offer, be sure to check your conditions carefully.
-We’re here to help, so If you don’t understand anything at all, please contact us at firstname.lastname@example.org as soon as possible so we can guide you.
+We’re here to help, so if you don’t understand something, please contact us at firstname.lastname@example.org as soon as possible so we can guide you.

 - Achieve certain grades in your exams